Dual-Timescale Hebbian Accumulators for Online Spiking Neural Network Decoding in Intracortical Brain Machine Interfaces: Experimental Details

 \subsection{Datasets and Preprocessing}

-To ensure robust, generalizable findings, we evaluate the decoders on two distinct, publicly available non-human primate intracortical recording datasets ~\citep{Churchland2022, ODoherty2017Zenodo}.
-Both datasets are made available under permissive licenses: the MC Maze dataset is available through DANDI under CC-BY-4.0, and the Zenodo Indy dataset is available under CC-BY-4.0 license.
-The choice of these datasets is motivated by their widespread use in the BCI research community, the richness of the neural data they provide, and the different behavioral tasks they represent, thereby testing the adaptability of our model to varied neural encoding schemes.

-\paragraph{MC Maze Dataset} This dataset, from the Neural Latents Challenge 2023, contains intracortical multi-unit recordings from a macaque performing a 2D maze navigation task.
-Its inclusion is valuable due to its recency and the complexity of the continuous control task.
-Data are accessed using standard neurodata format utilities.
-Raw neural and kinematic data are initially resampled to a 10 ms resolution.
-For each trial, data are aligned to movement onset; kinematics are lagged by 80 ms relative to spikes, following the dataset authors' recommendation for best decode performance.
-Within each aligned trial, continuous data streams (spikes and hand velocity) are binned into 100 ms windows with a 10 ms stride.
-The spike input for each 100 ms window is represented by the raw summed spike count from each neuron.
-True hand-velocity targets \((v_x, v_y)\) are derived by numerically differentiating the cursor position data and then averaging the velocity values within each 100 ms window.
-These target velocities are z-score normalized using statistics derived solely from the training set to prevent data leakage and ensure that the model learns from a standardized output distribution.
-For the Online SNN evaluation, spike inputs remain as raw counts and are unnormalized.
-For the Kalman Filter and LSTM models, spike counts are converted to rates (counts per second by dividing by the 100 ms bin width) and then z-score normalized using training set statistics.
-Data splitting is performed on entire trials (70\%/15\%/15\% for train/validation/test) to prevent temporal correlations from leaking between sets, ensuring a more rigorous evaluation of generalization.
+\textbf{MC~Maze.} Raw neural and kinematic data are resampled to 10\,ms resolution.
+For each trial, data are aligned to movement onset; kinematics are lagged by 80\,ms relative to spikes.
+Spikes and velocity are binned into 100\,ms windows with 10\,ms stride.
+Target velocities $(v_x, v_y)$ are z-score normalized using training set statistics.
+SNN inputs remain as raw spike counts; baselines receive rate-normalized inputs.
+Data splitting is performed on entire trials (70/15/15\%) to prevent temporal leakage.